 Unlike HTTP proxies, which can only interpret and work with HTTP and HTTPS webpages, SOCKS5 proxies can work with any traffic.

 HTTP proxies are high-level proxies usually designed for a specific protocol.
 While this means you get better connection speeds, they’re not nearly as flexible and secure as SOCKS proxies.
 SOCKS proxies are low-level proxies that can handle any program or protocol and any traffic without limitations.

 The main difference between proxies and VPNs is that VPNs encrypt your traffic and proxies don’t.
 VPNs provide more stable connections while proxy connections drop more often.

 There are few reasons to use both together, so your best bet is to choose the right tool for the job.
 Fortunately, NordVPN’s servers also support SOCKS5 connections.
 For full instructions on how to use SOCKS5 proxy on different platforms, visit our tutorial page.

+Using a free proxy can put your security and privacy at risk.
 Because of their low overhead, proxy services aren’t expensive to run, but they still come with costs.
 Therefore, free proxies, like free VPNs, should be avoided.
 Here’s why:

 Your best bet is a premium proxy service, which will offer the best speeds, support, and security.
 Fortunately, when you buy NordVPN, you can also use some of our servers as SOCKS5 proxies.
 With all of our other features, you can easily come up with the most optimum configuration.